polyaxon/polyaxon/templates/experimentation/experiment_groups.md

         10  admin.mnist.2.10  admin   admin.mnist.2            Building       a few seconds ago  False                0                 a few seconds ago
 ```

-!!! info
+!!! info "More details"
     For more details about this command please run `polyaxon group --help`,
     or check the [command reference]()

 To check the logs, resources, jobs, and statuses of a specific experiment, please go to [experiments](experiments).

-In the experiments section, you will also see how you can execute a single experiment without concurrency.
 The section also covers how to customize the resources of an experiment, the configuration,
 the log level and other many more important information.
 All the information that you will learn in that section applies to experiment groups,
 because groups are only a collection of experiments.

+In the experiments section, you will also see how you can execute a single experiment without concurrency.